Assessment and screening of candidates

 All pre-selected candidates are informed by e-mail of the outcome of the final selection phase.
 Reserve candidates are contacted only if the selected candidate declines to accept the JPO position.

-Prior to official recruitment by the international organizations, successful candidates attend a mandatory two-week training course at the United Nations System Staff College in Turin, along with JPOs from other countries.
+Prior to official recruitment by the international organizations, successful candidates attend a mandatory two-week training course organized by the United Nations System Staff College, along with JPOs from other countries.

 The final list of the selected candidates is posted on the UN/DESA website at the end of the selection process once all recruitment formalities are finalized.
 The list is available for one year only.